 The Chamber Choir will perform works by Gjeilo, Hanson, Childs, Morten Lauridsen, and Haydn.

-The LC Summer Choral Union Practicum Choir will be conducted by six students in the master’s of music program at Lynchburg College.
+The LC Summer Choral Union Practicum Choir will be conducted by six students in the master’s of music program at University of Lynchburg.
 Antonios Ververis of Greece, Melanie Braxton Coleman of Madison Heights, and Katie Pyles of Bridgewater, Va., are returning for their second summer of study.
 They are joined by Kevin Kvam of Korea, Lee Anne Sheridan of Danville, and Glynis Hopkins of Myrtle Beach, S.C.

 The Practicum Choir will perform works by Wolfgang Amadeus Mozart, Felix Mendelssohn, Randall Thompson, and Gershon Kingsley.

-Lynchburg College’s master of arts in music program is an intensive summer graduate program in choral or instrumental conducting that provides advanced and in-depth training for current conducting professionals, as well as for those preparing for doctoral programs in conducting.
-For more information about auditioning for the Lynchburg Chamber Choir, contact Jong Kim at 544-8443 or .
+University of Lynchburg’s master of arts in music program is an intensive summer graduate program in choral or instrumental conducting that provides advanced and in-depth training for current conducting professionals, as well as for those preparing for doctoral programs in conducting.
+For more information about auditioning for the Lynchburg Chamber Choir, contact Jong Kim at 544-8443 or email@example.com.